Key Takeaways

 Even without paid maternity leave, employees have important legal protections surrounding pregnancy and childbirth that employers cannot ignore.

-The Pregnancy Discrimination Act (PDA) requires employers with 15 or more employees to treat pregnancy the same as any other temporary disability.
+The Pregnancy Discrimination Act requires employers with 15 or more employees to treat pregnancy the same as any other temporary disability.
 If your employer provides light-duty assignments, modified schedules, or disability leave for other conditions, they must offer the same accommodations for pregnancy-related conditions.

 If you've been terminated or disciplined for requesting or taking pregnancy-related leave, that may be actionable under federal discrimination laws regardless of whether your employer offers paid leave.